Frequently asked questions

 - I am a foreign citizen living in Russia long term.
 What tax rate will be applied to my dividend income?

 The 13% rate is applied to dividends paid to foreign citizens who are Russian tax residents.
 Russian tax resident status is given to foreign citizens who were in Russia for at least 183 days during 12 consecutive calendar months preceding the dividend payment date.
-A number of documents must be submitted to demonstrate Russian tax resident status.

 - Which documents prove my Russian tax resident status?